 Further information regarding any aspect of data protection and use of personal information can be found on the Information Commissioner's Office website: https://ico.org.uk.

-The PHA Senior Operations Manager (Delivery) will also be able to provide information about this policy.
+The PHA Senior Operations Manager (Delivery) or IG Team will also be able to provide information about this policy.